akardan/odoo/addons-custom/ak_superset_analytics/doc/superset_configuration.md

 4. Redis is recommended for caching but can be replaced with other caching options
 5. After making changes to the Superset configuration, restart the Superset server
 6. The CustomSSOSecurityManager class is essential for JWT authentication to work
-7. CORS settings must include your Odoo domain to allow iframe embedding
+7. CORS settings must include your Odoo domain to allow cross-origin requests
 8. The WTF_CSRF_ENABLED = False setting is necessary for JWT authentication to work properly

 ## Testing JWT Authentication